(Updated January 5, 2021)

 - Speedway Children’s Charities

-- Wheel to Walk
+- Wheel to Walk Foundation

 - Wheelchairs 4 Kids

-- CT and Westchester County NY: Mollytango.org
+- Connecticut and Westchester County NY: Mollytango.org

 - Florida (Northeast): JT Townsend Foundation

-- Georgia: FOCUS and Fragile Kids Foundation
+- Georgia: FOCUS

 - Greater Cincinnati area: A New Chance Foundation